Definition of a Veteran

-A veteran is any former member of the Canadian Armed Forces who has been honourably discharged, who has successfully completed basic training.
+A veteran is any former member of the Canadian Armed Forces who successfully underwent basic training and is honourably discharged.

 Facts About Veterans